Plainville Lawn Grubs Control Services

 Contact Plainville's Department of Public Works for Grub-Damaged Turf Disposal & Treatment Debris Management

 Proper disposal of grub-damaged turf and treatment debris is essential for environmental protection and regulatory compliance in Plainville.
-Seasonal yard waste collection runs from April–November and only biodegradable paper bags are accepted, as required by the Massachusetts Department of Environmental Protection.
-The Transfer Station operates during posted hours and requires resident permits or stickers, with fees based on load type.
-Dispose of grub-infested turf, thatch, and soil plugs from aeration according to municipal guidelines.
-Post-treatment renovation debris, such as removed turf and overseeding waste, should be coordinated with local composting programs.
-Pesticide containers must be triple-rinsed, documented, and brought to household hazardous waste events—never placed in regular trash or recycling.
+Seasonal yard waste collection runs from April through November, requiring the use of biodegradable paper bags—plastic bags are strictly prohibited per Massachusetts Department of Environmental Protection guidelines.
+Residents must follow Transfer Station procedures, including operating hours, permit/sticker requirements, and applicable fees.
+Grub-infested turf, thatch, and soil plugs from core aeration should be separated for municipal composting.
+Post-treatment renovation debris, such as removed turf and overseeding waste, must be coordinated with local composting programs.
+Pesticide containers require triple-rinsing and documentation, with disposal only at household hazardous waste events—never in regular trash or recycling.
 Disposal in streets, gutters, or storm drains is strictly prohibited and constitutes an MS4 violation.

 Plainville Department of Public Works